Amin-Abdikadir/quiz-automation/plan.md

 ---

 ## Other stuff
-- Committing after each step so it’s easy to follow
+- Commit after each step to show clear progress
-- Comments in the code are in my own voice, so I remember what I did
+- Write comments in my own voice so I remember what I did
-- Not overthinking it, just focusing on understanding everything as I go
+- Focus on understanding everything step-by-step without rushing